LucasMofardini/csvToJson.sh/README.md

-# Learning make a scrit in sh
+# Learning make a script in sh
 ____